-The Insurance Institute for Highway Safety estimates that there are more than 1.5 million deer-vehicle collisions each year, resulting in 150 occupant deaths, tens of thousands of injuries and over $1 billion in vehicle damage.
-The average claim for collision damage is about $3,000, with costs varying depending on the type of vehicle and severity of damage; claims involving medical payments can add thousands of dollars, according to the I.I.I.
+The Insurance Institute for Highway Safety (IIHS) estimates that there are more than 1.5 million deer-vehicle collisions each year, resulting in the deaths of more than 200 motorists, tens of thousands of injuries, and over $1 billion in vehicle damage.
+In 2018, the average claim for deer-related collision damage was $3,875, with costs varying depending on the type of vehicle and severity of damage.

 Fortunately, there are steps you can take to decrease the likelihood of being involved in a deer-vehicle collision.

 The following facts can be helpful in avoiding deer-related collisions: